 The normal drive strength for all outputs is specified to be SSTL_2, Class II.
-Some vendors might also support a weak driver strength option, intended for lighter load and/or point-to-point environments.
-I-V curves for the normal drive strength and weak drive strength will be included in a future revision of this document.
+Samsung supports a weak driver strength option, intended for lighter load and/or point-to-point environments.
+I-V curves for the normal drive strength and weak drive strength are included in 11.1~2 of this document.